Here’s the best tip for surviving a bear attack: play dead. It will be good practice for when you’re actually dead a few seconds later.

 So the takeaway is, do anything constructive.
 Go for a run, read a book, refinance your student loan.
 But leave that investment account alone!

 First, what is a bear market and how does it work?
-At its core, a bear market is fueled by pessimism.
-While there tends to be some kind of economic event, such as falling securities prices, to kick off bear market conditions, the issue is perpetuated by a pessimistic outlook from investors.
+At its core, a bear market is fueled by pessimistic investor sentiment.
+While there tends to be some kind of economic event, such as falling stock prices, to kick off bear market conditions, the issue is perpetuated by a pessimistic outlook from investors.

 A bear market is not a technical definition as much as it is an expression of a particular market climate.
 But, there are some general parameters that indicate this market condition.

-Generally, if stock prices are down at least 20 percent among major market indices—including the Dow Jones Industrial Average and the S&P 500—over the course of two months or more, it’s considered a bear market.
+Generally, if we see falling prices in the stock market and are down at least 20 percent among major market indices—including the Dow Jones Industrial Average (DJIA), the S&P 500 index or the nasdaq—over the course of two months or more, it’s considered a bear market.

 The bear market got its name for the manner by which bears tend to attack their prey: by pounding their paws downward.